-The Future of HR in the New Reality It's time to start playing the long game
+The Future of HR in the New Reality

+It's time to start playing the long game

 October 2020

-KPMG International
+KPMG in Ireland

-home.kpmg.com
+kpmg.ie

 There has never been a better time to be in HR.
-Issues such as flexible working, reskilling and upskilling, and digital transformation were important before-now, they are critical.

-Roberto Di Bernardini, Chief Talent Officer at Banco Santander (Spain)

-The 2020 lesson for HR: Think big and play the long game
+Issues such as flexible working, reskilling and upskilling, and digital transformation were important before-now, they are critical. " Roberto Di Bernardini, Chief Talent Officer at Banco Santander (Spain) ForeWord The 2020 lesson for HR: Think big and play the long game

-Foreword Welcome to the 2020 HR pulse survey!
-And what a year it's been.
+Welcome to the 2020 HR pulse survey!